EMBL-EBI-TSI/cloud-benchmarks/README.md

 > ### Important note
 > The EMBL-EBI benchmarking server _**requires authentication**_.
 This is currently done via SSH, so you must get in touch with EMBL-EBI providing the _public part_ of the SSH keypair you would like to use to authenticate.
 EMBL-EBI will then send you back all the configuration details you need to fill the options mentioned below.
 >
 > Also, keep in mind that you won't be allowed to login into the server anyway, as SSH is only used to authenticate against the GridFTP server.
-An easy way to test if authentication works is trying to do an SSH on the provided port: getting a "Connection closed" reply means everything worked as expected, while a "Permission denied" message means the authentication failed.
-If the problem persist, get back in touch with us.
+An easy way to test if authentication works is trying to do an SSH on the provided port: getting a "Connection closed" means everything worked as expected, while a "Permission denied" message means that authentication failed.
+If the problem persists, please get back in touch with us.

 The script can be freely downloaded from [here](https://github.com/EMBL-EBI-TSI/cloud-benchmarks).
 It does need a number of options specified at launch time to correctly carry out the test, as follows: